IntelliTect/Coalesce/README.md

 ## Design Methodology
-Being early adopters of ASP.NET 5/Core, we took cues from the Microsoft team to limit the cognative load of using Coalesce.
+Being early adopters of ASP.NET 5/Core, we took cues from the Microsoft team to limit the cognitive load of using Coalesce.
 Here are some of the guiding tenants.
 * Writing code should be really fun
 * I want to spend my time doing things that require thought and creativity not turning the crank
 * Keep Coalesce focused on solving the task at hand and resist adding the ability to send email